fraziern/d3aday/_exercises/how_many_minutes.md

   ["Scorpions","Every Minute Every Day",100]
 ]
 {% endhighlight %}

+To accomplish the word wrap, I borrowed heavily from Mike Bostock's technique [here.](https://bl.ocks.org/mbostock/7555321)

+### A Solution

 My solution is below, but I encourage you to attempt it first without peeking.
 The full code and working example can be found on [codepen](https://codepen.io/fraziern/pen/bGGWwKZ).